ElazarK/content-docs/scripts/BuildEWSQuery.md

-This script returns an EWS query according to the automation's arguments.
+Returns an EWS query according to the automation's arguments.

 ## Script Data
 ---